Skip to content

 Third-tone Sandhi

-When two consecutive third tones appear in a sentence, there are two situations that may come up:
+When two consecutive third tones appear in a sentence, two situations may come up:

 The pattern is: